 Is horse sweat dangerous to a horse?
 Excessive sweating can be very dangerous to a horse.
 If a horse loses too many electrolytes through excessive sweating, those deficiencies can cause fatigue, loss of appetite, lethargy, muscle weakness, and reduced water intake.

 In addition to losing vital electrolytes, the more a horse sweats, the more water it loses.
 This leads to a reduction in the blood’s water or plasma content.
 This process forces the heart to work harder and faster to maintain the body’s oxygen levels.
 It can cause the cardiovascular and thermoregulatory systems to compete for fluids.

 A horse that suddenly stops sweating is in grave danger.
 The horse will sweat less or even stop altogether to conserve the fluids needed to maintain a healthy blood volume and pressure.

 This often causes dehydration, hyperthermia, or hypovolemia.
 Hypovolemia is a condition in which blood plasma or liquid content drops too low.
-These conditions can be severe and even potentially life-threatening, but dehydration probably presents the most significant risk of all.
+These conditions can be severe and potentially life-threatening, but dehydration probably presents the most significant risk.